Ross Golan: The Wrong Man

 Golan developed a musical called The Wrong Man, based on the concept music album, which is about a man who is wrongly accused of a crime committed in Reno, Nevada.
 A one-man version of the show, starring Golan, ran in Los Angeles in February 2014 and received three Ovation Award wins out of four nominations.
 The musical made its way to New York City, playing Off-Broadway to previews beginning 18 September 2019, with an October 7 opening and scheduled run through 24 November 2019 at the Robert W. Wilson MCC Theater Space.
 The full-cast stage production included Tony winners and nominees Tommy Kail, Alex Lacamoire and Joshua Henry.
 The Wrong Man received 9 Drama Desk Awards nominations including Best Musical and 3 Lucille Lortel Awards nominations.
 The show was also honored with four Outer Critics Circle Awards including best original score for Golan.

 The concept album was released worldwide by Interscope Records on 26 July 2019.
 That version made it to the big screen, with an animated film adaptation written and performed by Golan.
 The movie premiered at the Tribeca Film Festival in April 2019.

+Song Credits

 Podcast

 Golan is also the podcast host of And the Writer Is... which is co-produced by Joe London.
 It has garnered three million downloads.